dhruvp/math-blog/_posts/2015-02-24-understanding-core-async-examples.md

 Introduction
 ------------

 If you read David Nolen's [blog](http://swannodette.github.io/), you'll notice he frequently extolls the virtues of Core.Async as opposed to events and callbacks.
-For a while, I haven't quite understood why core.async and Go style concurrency is a big deal.
+For a while, I haven't quite understood why Core.Async and Go style concurrency is a big deal.
 So I went over to his blog and read this [post](http://swannodette.github.io/2013/07/12/communicating-sequential-processes/) to get a better idea.
 The below is my attempt to break down his example and contrast it to what you would do in traditional eventing to finally understand why Core.Async and Go Channels are a big deal.

 Diving into Core.Async